Traditional Japanese Futon Mattress vs Traditional Mattress Bed

 The traditional Japanese futon mattress has a rich history and is deeply rooted in Japanese culture.
 It originated centuries ago and has since become a staple in Japanese homes.

-The futon consists of a thin cotton-filled mattress that is placed directly on the floor or on a tatami mat.
+The futon consists of a thin, cotton-filled mattress placed directly on the floor or on a tatami mat.
 In contrast, a traditional mattress bed is raised off the ground and typically consists of a spring or foam mattress placed on top of a box spring or platform.

 Construction and Materials